 To do so, hover your mouse to the Lasso Tool icon placed in the tools panel and keep on holding the mouse until a drop-down menu appears.
 From the menu, select the Polygonal Lasso Tool.

-Using the Polygonal Lasso Tool, outline the areas that you want to protect from any changes due to the Advanced Blending Slider.
-Majority times, I stay below what appears to be any area through the blue sky until it can be relatively loose with my selection through the trees.
+Using the Polygonal Lasso Tool, outline the areas you want to protect from any changes due to the Advanced Blending Slider.
+The majority of times, I stay below what appears to be any area through the blue sky until it can be relatively loose with my selection through the trees.

-While outlining the top of the house area, you need to be more precise with the selection, especially the top portion of the chimney area, where it comes in full contact with the sky.
-The tone and color of the chimney and sky are quite similar so that you will face problems to outline.
+While outlining the top of the house area, you need to be more precise with the selection, especially the top portion of the chimney area, where it comes in complete contact with the sky.
+Unfortunately, the tone and color of the chimney and sky are quite similar, so that you will face problems with outlining.

-So, while outlining the chimney area, be very careful with the selection.
+So, while outlining the chimney area, be careful with the selection.

-Except for the chimney area, you will not face any problem to outline.
-Once you finish drawing the shape, inside the outline, everything will be protected now from the Advanced Blending Slider.
+Except for the chimney area, you will not face any problem outlining.
+Once you finish drawing the shape inside the outline, everything will be protected now from the Advanced Blending Slider.

-Now the protected area is selected, and we will convert it to a Layer Mask.
-The Layer Mask icon is placed at the bottom of the Layer Panel.
+The protected area is selected, and we will convert it to a Layer Mask.
+Finally, the Layer Mask icon is placed at the bottom of the Layer Panel.

 Once you do the Layer Mask, you will find it in the Layers Panel area.